RACV Logo

 OVERNIGHT TRAIN

 The overnight train is in RailBed class and is not accompanied by a tour leader.
 Luggage weight (max 20kg for main luggage, 7kg for hand luggage) and size (23cm x 34cm x 48cm) limits apply for our overnight train journey.
 Please note that throughout the year scheduled railway track works may take place on the route from Hervey Bay to Airlie Beach, sometimes at short notice.
 Should the train not operate due to track works or other factors outside of our control, you will be driving with your leader instead, with an overnight in Tannum Sands, taking approximately 15 hours split across two days.
-Currently we are aware of Queensland Rail having track works tentatively scheduled for the following departure dates, likely affecting your departure as described above:
+Departures may be affected at short notice.
+Please check back here closer to your departure date.

 COMBINATION TRIP